 Emily has major issues stemming from her childhood as the daughter of a United States Ambassador, had an abortion at 15, and she had the Doyle arc.

-Nip/Tuck: Christian Troy's mother was raped by his father and then given up for adoption.
+Nip/Tuck: Christian Troy's mother was raped by his father; he was then given up for adoption.
 The adoptive father sexually abused Christian.
 Sean McNamara's father was abusive towards Sean because he had a cleft lip.
 Dad left the family when mom secretly paid to have Sean's lip fixed.
 Sean's ex-wife Julia slept with Christian on the eve of their wedding and became pregnant with Matt.
 Sean believed that Matt was his son until a DNA test revealed that Christian was his biological father.
 Julia's mother Erica was emotionally abusive and neglected Julia for all of her life.
 Sean and Julia's daughter Annie is ignored by both of her parents and eats her hair out of stress.
 Youngest son Conor has lobster claw hands, Matt married Christian's ex-fiancee, porn star Kimber and had a baby with her.
 Kimber and Matt got hooked on meth.
 Matt's done some really crazy shit, but most recently he turned to a life of crime while dressed as a mime and is now in prison, having just killed his prison husband.
 Liz Cruz seemed to be above all the crazy, but she married Christian at the end of season 5 and divorced in the first episode of season 6.
 Even Christian's adopted son Wilbur has some dysfunction.
 His mother Gina met Christian at a sexaholics meeting and his biologial father was part of an orgy that Gina hosted.
 It looks like Nurse Linda is the only same person at the asylum that is McNamara/Troy.

 While the original Law & Order largely avoids this, both SVU and Criminal Intent slid into this trope over the years, to the point where one suspects that the detectives had been read their 'Nielsen Rights': "You have the right to Drama; if you waive this right, anything you don't say can and will be used against you in the Court of Public Opinion.
 You have the right to a dysfunctional family; if you have no family problems, one will be invented for you...".
 Prime examples in these series: